Home · Blog · Thorough Examination

 What Is a LOLER Thorough Examination?
 A Plain English Guide

-The thorough examination must be carried out by a competent person — someone with sufficient practical and theoretical knowledge and experience to detect defects and assess their significance.
-The results must be recorded in a written report meeting the requirements of Schedule 1 to the Regulations.
+The examination must be carried out by a competent person: someone with the practical knowledge and experience to detect defects and judge their significance.
+Findings must be recorded in a written report meeting the requirements of Schedule 1 to the Regulations.

 Physical inspection

-Examination of all components including structural members, connections, hooks, chains, ropes, sheaves, brakes, and controls for signs of wear, damage, corrosion, deformation, or deterioration.
+All components are examined: structural members, connections, hooks, chains, ropes, sheaves, brakes, and controls.
+The examiner looks for wear, damage, corrosion, deformation, and deterioration.

-Confirmation that the equipment is marked with its SWL and that the SWL is still appropriate given the equipment's condition.
+The equipment must be marked with its SWL.
+The competent person confirms the SWL is still appropriate given the equipment's condition.

 Functional testing

-Where appropriate, testing of safe load indicators, overload protection devices, limit switches, and emergency stop functions.
+Where appropriate, the examiner tests safe load indicators, overload protection devices, limit switches, and emergency stop functions.

 Assessment of installation

-For fixed equipment, examination of the installation itself — foundations, anchorages, overhead rail systems, and similar.
+For fixed equipment, the installation is examined: foundations, anchorages, overhead rail systems, and related structure.

 Defect classification

-Any defects found must be classified (immediate danger, future danger, or observation) and reported in the written examination report.
+Any defects found must be classified as immediate danger, future danger, or observation.
+Each category triggers specific reporting and action requirements.

 ActivityPurposeWho does itLegal basis